TeamSpen210/HammerAddons/README.md

 ## Features

+* A "postcompiler" application which processes BSPs, allowing most of the new features.
 * Auto-packing - Automatically packs non-stock game files into the bsp.
 Filtered based on search paths in the included custom gameinfo and FGD database.
 Assets can also be packed manually with `comp_pack` entities.
 * Static prop combining - merges together adjacent props to allow them to be efficently drawn in batches.
 To use, specify studioMDL's path then place `comp_propcombnine_volume` or `comp_propcombine_set` entities.
 * A [unified FGD database][unifiedfgd], allowing keyvalues to be shared among games, and accurately defining when features were added and removed.